'Ethical Issues in Psychiatric Diagnosis' - July 2018, 4.30pm

 Prof John Loughlin is an Emeritus Fellow of St Edmund’s College, Cambridge, where he directed the Von Hügel Institute until his retirement in September 2015.
 He was also a Senior Fellow of the Department of Politics and International Studies of the University of Cambridge.
 He is Emeritus Professor at Cardiff University, where he held the Chair of Politics (1994-2010).
 He has held the Université Libre de Bruxelles Ganshof van der Meersch Chair (which promotes collaboration between the ULB and the Universities of Oxford and Cambridge) in 2013-14.
 He has held Visiting Professorships and Fellowships in Oxford, Paris, Florence ,Princeton, and other European universities.

 Fr Martin Ganeri OP is Prior Provincial of the English Province of the Dominican Order, having joined the Order after taking a BA in Classics and Oriental Studies and an MPhil in Indian Archaeology at Cambridge.
-Later he gained a DPhil at Oxford, and now teaches at Blackfriars and at Heythrop College, London.
-He specialises in World Religions and is the author of Hindu Thought and Western Theism: The Vedanta of Ramanuja.
+Later he gained a DPhil at Oxford.
+He pecialises in World Religions and is the author of Hindu Thought and Western Theism: The Vedanta of Ramanuja.